resilient-http/resilient.js/README.md

 ##### request:start
 Arguments: `options<Object>`, `resilient<Resilient>`

-Fired as before a request is created
+Fired before a request is created

 You can intercept and modify the request options on the fly, but you must mutate the options `object` and do not lose its reference